We are currently accepting applications for competitive funding. Pre-proposals are due on February 18, 2015.

 On January 14, 2015, Sustain Our Great Lakes hosted a webinar to provide additional information on the 2015 funding opportunity.
 A recording of the webinar can be viewed by clicking here.
 Viewers will learn about funding priorities and the application process, see examples of past projects, and receive tips for submitting competitive proposals.
 The webinar recording is approximately 1 hour.
 A pdf version of the webinar slides without the recording can be viewed by clicking here.

-Additional Coastal Wetlands Information (Register for the Feb 4 Webinar)
+Additional Coastal Wetlands Information (View the Coastal Wetlands Webinar Recording)

 In 2015, grant funding will be awarded in two categories: 1) Stream and Riparian Restoration; and 2) Coastal Wetland Restoration.
 Within the Coastal Wetlands category, priority will be given to projects on non-federal lands that restore wetlands where monitoring data have been collected and processed by the Great Lakes Coastal Wetland Monitoring Program (GLCWMP), a multi-year effort led by the Great Lakes Coastal Wetlands Consortium.
 Information on the location and ownership of coastal wetlands with processed monitoring data can be found by clicking on the following links, organized by states where they occur (Not all states include GLCWMP wetlands).